pupil-labs/pupil/docs/dependencies-windows.md

 ## 7-Zip
 Install [7-zip](http://www.7-zip.org/download.html) to extract files.

+## Git
+Install [Git](https://git-scm.com/download/win) to clone the Pupil source code repository in the end.

+**NOTE:** If you run Pupil from source, it needs to be downloaded via git.
+Downloading only the source code won't work, as Pupil infers its version from the last git tag when not running from bundle.

 ## Python

 You will need a **64 bit version** of Python 3.6, e.g. download [Python 3.6.8](https://www.python.org/ftp/python/3.6.8/python-3.6.8-amd64.exe).
 If you install any other version, make sure to install the **64 bit version!**